stomaras/Complete-x86-Assembly-/README.md

 - Hard Disk: Stores programs / data permanently

+- Each row in the Central Memory has a special address

+- Actually better to use the hexa Decimal System, the hexa system in order to read these addresses in the central memory.
+  The first bit on the right is actually called LSB and the bit on the left is called MSB(7bit).

 # Microprocessor 8086

 - Microprocessor 8086is actually consisting of 2 importants units: